rogozlorena/item-manager-api/README.md

 # Item Processing API

-This is a Spring Boot RESTful API developed during the Siemens internship program.
+This is a Spring Boot RESTful API.
 It manages a collection of items, allowing basic CRUD operations, validation (including email), and asynchronous processing of item data.

 ## ✅ Features